AlexTrott/Catalyst-CLI/README.md

 # Create a Core module for business logic
 catalyst new core NetworkingCore

-# Create a Feature module for UI components
+# Create a Feature module with companion MicroApp
 catalyst new feature AuthenticationFeature
 ```